Pages

 How Did I Do It?

-So, how did I manage to overcome the hurdles I faced in order to sign the documentation and collect the keys?
+So, how did I manage to overcome the hurdles I faced to sign the documentation and collect the keys?

 Short answer - dedication and unwavering belief.